core-wg/transport-indication/draft-ietf-core-transport-indication.md

 # Open Questions / further ideas

+[^remove-openquestions]

+[^remove-openquestions]: This section is to be either converted into concrete guidance, or removed before submission to the IESG.

 * Advertising under a stable name:

   If a host wants to advertise its host name rather than its IP address during multicast, how does it best do that?